whisthq/subdir-heroku-buildpack/README.md

-# Fractal Heroku Subdirectory Buildpack
+# Whist Heroku Subdirectory Buildpack

 This buildpack is used to deploy an application to Heroku from a subdirectory of a git repository, rather than from the repository root.
 It is based on [timanovsky's subdir-heroku-buildpack](https://github.com/timanovsky/subdir-heroku-buildpack).